-Saskatchewan Mining Exploration Properties
+Saskatchewan Diamond Properties

 Forest Gate also owns a 100% interest in the East Side, West Side and South Side diamond exploration properties located in the Fort a la Corne area, 50 km northeast of Prince Albert, Saskatchewan.
 Fort a la Corne is host to the largest diamondiferous kimberlite pipes in the world.
-As of December 31, 2008, total mining properties and deferred exploration costs were written down to \$1,000,000 (December 31, 2007 - \$3,083,220) and are recorded under "assets of business held for sale".
-The Company spent \$37,987 during the year on these discontinued operations.
-These amounts represent basic administration costs.
+As of December 31, 2009, total mining properties and deferred exploration costs were written down to \$500,000 (December 31, 2008 - \$1,000,000) and are recorded under "Saskatchewan diamond properties".
+The Company did not incur any expenses during the year for these discontinued operations.

-The total investment thus far in Saskatchewan is \$4,125,982 of which \$1,000,000 are now shown as "assets of business held for sale" (\$1,921,519 has been invested on the East Side Property and \$1,161,701 on the West Side Property, and \$1,042,762 on the South Side Property).
-While management believes that the carried amount of these assets in Saskatchewan can be realized through disposition, a complete write-down for the South Side Property investment was recorded at the end of fiscal year 2006 and partial write-down of the East Side and West Side properties was recorded in the third quarter.
+The total investment thus far in Saskatchewan is \$4,125,982 of which \$500,000 are now shown as "Saskatchewan Diamond Properties" (\$1,921,519 had been invested on the East Side Property and \$1,161,701 on the West Side Property, and \$1,042,762 on the South Side Property).
+While management believes that the carried amount of these assets in Saskatchewan can be realized through disposition, a complete write-down for the South Side Property investment was recorded at the end of fiscal year 2006 and additional write-downs of the East Side and West Side properties were recorded in the 2008 and in 2009.
 This is considered to be appropriate given the strategic reorientation to direct current resources to oil and gas exploration and production.